Michael Ferreira Biography

-The Indian billiards player Michael Ferreira or " Bombay Tiger”, has four World Billiards Championship titles to his credit.
+Michael Ferreira is the Indian billiards player or known by name ” Bombay Tiger”, has four World Billiards Championship titles to his credit.

 Michael Ferreira had been fighting for equal treatment in sports in India.
 He refused to accept the 1981 Padma Shri award to protest against the prevalent practice in India of giving cricket prominence over other sports.
-He voiced his opinion that his feats in billiards were not in any way less than Sunil Gavaskar and he was as much suitable as Gavaskar to receive the the more honorable award, the Pabma Bhusan.
+He voiced his opinion that his feats in billiards were not in any way less than Sunil Gavaskar and he was as much suitable as Gavaskar to receive the more honourable award, the Padma Bhusan.